Take a Different Look at Your Sales Goals

 When you give your staff a telescopic view of your goals, they’ll see your store only in ways that compare it to others.
 This might mean you compare yourselves to other units in your chain, competitive stores in the area, or even to national convenience store trends.
 A telescopic view of your sales goals is valuable in some ways, but skewed in others.
-When you give your staff too much of a big-picture view of your c-store, it’s hard for them to see how their contributions can make a difference.
+When you give your staff too much of a big-picture view of your c-store, it’s hard for them to see how their contributions to the team can make a difference.

 The Microscopic View